vinberg88/ubuntu/README.md

 ----------------------------------------------------------

+Here you will find Ubuntu 26.10 and diffrent desktops to install via WSL

 How to install KDE 6 via Ubuntu 26.10: https://github.com/vinberg88/ubuntu/blob/main/Ubuntu26.10-KDE.txt

 Watch video on Youtube.
 How to install KDE 6 via Ubuntu 26.10: https://www.youtube.com/watch?v=mQXaubKRRRU